udaysinh-git/minimal-portfolio/README.md

 **Q: Do I need to pay for the comments system?**
 A: Nope!
 Giscus is completely free and open source.
 It's like getting a premium feature without the premium price tag.

+**Q: Are the Giscus configuration values sensitive?**
+A: No!
+The Giscus config values (repo ID, category ID, etc.) are meant to be public and are safely hardcoded in the templates.
+Only API keys and private tokens need to be in environment variables.

 ---